Type 2 Diabetes

 How daily issues affect your health

 Many things in your daily life impact your health.
 This can include transportation, money problems, housing, access to food, and child care.
 If you can’t get to medical appointments, you may not receive the care you need.
-When money is tight, it may be difficult to pay for medicines.
+When money is tight, it may be hard to pay for medicines.
 And living far from a grocery store can make it hard to buy healthy food.

 If you have concerns in any of these or other areas, talk with your healthcare team.
 They may know of local resources to assist you.
 Or they may have a staff person who can help.